watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/CONTRIBUTING.md

     - [ ] Step responses use full, user friendly sentences.
 - [ ] A `README.md` that follows [this template](./TEMPLATE.md).

-See the [MetaWeather Starter Kit](../starter-kits/metaweather/) as a general reference for what your starter kit addition should look like.
+See the [HubSpot Starter Kit](../starter-kits/hubspot/) as a general reference for what your starter kit addition should look like.
 We appreciate and welcome all contributions, and will review the PRs shortly after opening!